 Ever wonder what’s inside those cute back houses in Copenhagen?
 Here’s your chance to find out!
 This baghus in Vanløse was once a stable but has been converted by Matt and Sissel into a space that they describe as “optimistically minimalistic.”

 Sissel is from southern Denmark and has a background in furniture carpentry.
 She also blogs at Say Sissel.
 Matt is an music and sports photographer from England.
 Together, they share a passion for curating pieces in their space; a collection of secondhand designer bargains and flea markets, IKEA shopping and a lot of DIY.
-The couple regular find simple pieces in cheaper stores like Tiger, IKEA and of course Søstrene Grene, which so many Danes sear by for bargain decorating.
-Many of their favourite vintage furniture finds were discovered on dba, Lauritz, and Trendsales.
+The couple regular find simple pieces in cheaper stores like Tiger, IKEA and of course Søstrene Grene, which so many Danes swear by for bargain decorating.
+Other favourite vintage furniture was discovered on dba, Lauritz, and Trendsales.

 There’s more than meets the eye to this beautiful pad.
 It’s clear that Sissel and Matt not only love interiors, but truly believe in the idea that objects in the home are a way of democratizing art; an idea professed by Bruno Munari in Design As Art:

 “When the objects we use every day and the surroundings we live in have become in themselves a work of art, then we shall be able to say that we have achieved a balanced life.” – Bruno Munari